We support people aged 16 or over whose neurofibromatosis (NF) or schwannomatosis is affecting their mood or quality of life.

 Sharing what we talk about

 It is often useful to share some information with the NF team.
 This is so we can support your physical and mental health as best as possible.

 You can always ask us to keep certain things confidential.

 If we are ever worried that you or someone that you know is at risk or unsafe then we have a duty to tell other professionals.

-We will explain how we record and share information about you in more detail at your first appointment.
+We'll explain how we record and share information about you in more detail at your first appointment.